-In colder zones you will want to protect the shallots over the winter with a layer of straw.
+In colder zones, you will want to protect the shallots over the winter with a layer of straw.
 (Zones 5, 6 and maybe 7).

-Shallots are pretty care free plants.
-Other than making sure they have water they pretty much take care of themselves.
+Shallots are pretty carefree plants.
+Other than making sure they have water, they pretty much take care of themselves.
 If they are planted in good soil you don’t need to worry about fertilizer.
 If you happen to have any plants that put off a flower stalk remember to cut it off right away.
 A flower will take away energy from the growing bulbs and will affect the storage life of your crop.

-Shallots are a similar to onions with their harvest time.
+Shallots are similar to onions with their harvest time.
 When the tops start to die off and turn yellow you know it’s time to harvest.
 Again for us in Zone 5/6 that is around mid-July.
-Once you harvest them bring them into a warm dry garage and let them cure for a week or two.
+Once you harvest them, bring them into a warm dry garage and let them cure for a week or two.

 Shallots are very prolific.
 We grew two types this year.
-We planted only 4 bulbs total.
+We planted only 4 bulbs in total.
 One variety forms a large bulb.
 The two plants we grew of these produced a total of 16 bulbs.
 The other variety produces much smaller bulbs but the two bulbs we planted produced over 30 new bulbs this year.

 Once they have cured go ahead and remove any roots and cut the dried tops off.
 They can then be stored in a mesh bag in a cool, dry pantry.
 You want your storage space to be dry, moisture can cause your shallots to rot, mold or sprout.

 Remember to save some of the bigger bulbs to plant for next year’s crop.
 I learned an interesting fact about shallots while I was researching this post.
-Shallots have been cloned from bulbs for so many years that most varieties don’t even flower any more.
+Shallots have been cloned from bulbs for so many years that most varieties don’t even flower anymore.
 And those that do flower are nearly always sterile.
 So you want to remember to save some bulbs for next year’s crop.

 There are loads of varieties out there, but many are locally adapted.
 Just like garlic, shallot varieties adapt to the location they are grown in.
 This can be good and bad.
 Good because if you find a type that grows well in your garden it will tend to get even better as the years go on.
-Bad because many types become so localize that they will never do well in different climates.
+Bad because many types become so localized that they will never do well in different climates.

 Shallots are one of the simpler crops to grow so it surprises me how expensive they are to buy.
 You can by pounds and pounds of onions for just a little money.
-But a few ounces of shallots will set up back a lot cash.
+But a few ounces of shallots will set up back a lot of cash.
 So start your gourmet shallot garden this year!!